No products in the cart.

 Outdoors, it is more difficult to mask the smell than in an indoor culture.
 The open air makes it virtually impossible to control the smell.
 Moreover, filtering is not possible.
 Yet there are several things you can do to mask the odor.

 Tip 1: Choose low odor marijuana seeds

 Extra tip: if you are looking for low odor outdoor strain, never choose a Skunk, Cheese or Kush.
-These types will create a extreme fragrances.
+These types will create an extreme fragrances.

 Tip 2: Surpass the smell of cannabis

 In addition to low odor outdoor cannabis strains in our range, masking the odor by surpassing it with other scents.
 Lavender is very suitable for this.
 In addition, lavender keeps insects and mice at a distance.
 However, mint, lemongrass and rosemary as companion plants are also a good option.

 Tip 3: Choose a short flowering type of cannabis

 During the vegetative phase, weed plants hardly develop aromas.
 However, when the plant starts to bloom the aromas will be released fast.
 Therefore it's recommended to choose a low smelling autoflower strain with a short flowering period.
 The less long your plant blooms, the less likely it will stand out.